LucaDeSiena/MuRAT/README.md

 *History*
 -------

-* *2006-2010*: MuRAT is built first by Luca De Siena during his PhD at the INGV-Osservatorio Vesuviano (Italy) using Matlab, c++, csh and Fortran codes.
+* *2006-2010*: MuRAT was built first by Luca De Siena during his PhD at the INGV-Osservatorio Vesuviano (Italy) using Matlab, c++, csh and Fortran codes.

 * *2010-2013*: MuRAT1.0 was developed and published in 2014 while De Siena was research assistant at the Westfälisches Wilhelms Universität, Münster (Germany).
 Murat1.0 allowed 3D total attenuation imaging with the coda-normalization method.
 Important contributions were given by Christine Thomas (WWU Münster) and Richard Aster (Colorado State University).